Gary Speed: Death and legacy

 On 26 November 2011, Speed appeared as a guest on the BBC One television programme Football Focus; presenter Dan Walker later described him as being in "fine form".
 After the programme finished at 1 pm, Speed chatted to various other pundits at the MediaCity studios in Salford before joining former Newcastle United teammate Alan Shearer to watch their old club play against Manchester United at Old Trafford, a short walk from the studios across the Manchester Ship Canal.
-At 5 pm, Speed drove home to Huntington, Cheshire, about an hour's drive from Old Trafford.
+At 5 pm, Speed drove home to Huntington, Cheshire, slightly over an hour's drive from Old Trafford.

-The following morning, just before 7 am, his wife Louise found his body hanging in the garage of his home.
+The following morning, just before 7 am, his wife Louise found his body in the garage of his home.
 She telephoned the ambulance service at 7:08 a.m. and the police were also informed.
 They confirmed that he was dead, and announced that they were not treating his death as suspicious.
 Although the facts were not fully established, it was reported that Speed's death had been a suicide.
 His death was announced to the public by the Football Association of Wales a few hours later.
 An inquest into Speed's death convened on 29 November 2011; it was adjourned until 30 January 2012.

-The coroner at the inquest reached a narrative verdict and stated that cause of death was by "self suspension", but that there was insufficient evidence to determine whether it was intentional as he may have intended to make a "dramatic gesture" and then "nodded off to sleep".
+The coroner at the inquest reached a narrative verdict, but that there was insufficient evidence to determine whether it was intentional as he may have intended to make a "dramatic gesture" and then "nodded off to sleep".
 The inquest heard that the pressure of management had put some strain on his marriage and that he and Louise had argued the night before his death.
 However, family friend Alan Shearer had told Speed that such arguments were normal within a long-term relationship, and Louise told the inquest how recent conversations between her and her husband "went on about our future together and how excited he was about our journey together".

 Speed left most of his £1.2 million estate to his wife and the rest to his sons.

 As a boy, Speed was coached by Barry Bennell, who was later convicted as a serial child sex offender.
 In February 2018, after Bennell's conviction, an anonymous victim of the coach told Al Jazeera that he had witnessed Speed being abused.
 However, police twice interviewed Speed during earlier investigations into Bennell's behaviour, and he said that he was never harmed by him; the inquest into Speed's death found no links to Bennell.